contagon/handbook/handbook/25-temple-and-family-history-work.md

 ### 25.2.1 Bishopric

-The bishopric supports elders quorum and Relief Society presidencies as they lead ward temple and family history efforts.
-These leaders counsel together regularly about these efforts.
+The bishopric coordinates with the elders quorum and Relief Society presidencies as they lead the ward’s temple and family history efforts.
+These leaders counsel together regularly.

 The bishopric also has the following responsibilities for temple and family history work in the ward:

 * Encourage individuals and families to learn the doctrine and blessings of temple and family history work.
 * Ensure that the doctrine and blessings of temple and family history work are taught at church.
 * Ensure that temple and family history work is coordinated in ward council and ward youth council meetings.
-* Review and approve the ward temple and family history plan.
+* Review and approve the ward temple and family history plan (see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan)).
-* Oversee the organization of temple preparation courses.
+* Oversee the organization of temple preparation courses (see [25.2.8](25-temple-and-family-history-work.md#2528-temple-preparation-course)).
 * Issue temple recommends (see [chapter 26](26-temple-recommends.md)).

-The bishop, in consultation with the stake president, determines whether to call a ward temple and family history leader (see [25.2.3](25-temple-and-family-history-work.md#2523-ward-temple-and-family-history-leader)).
-If they decide to call a ward temple and family history leader, the bishop counsels with the elders quorum and Relief Society presidents in determining whom to call.
-If this leader is not called, a member of the elders quorum presidency fulfills this role (see [8.2.4](8-elders-quorum.md#824-uniting-families-for-eternity)).
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)The bishopric consults with the stake president to determine whether to call a ward temple and family history leader (see [25.2.3](25-temple-and-family-history-work.md#2523-aoward-temple-and-family-history-leader) for more information).

 ### 25.2.2 Elders Quorum and Relief Society Presidencies

-The elders quorum and Relief Society presidencies lead the day-to-day temple and family history efforts in the ward.
+The elders quorum and Relief Society presidencies lead the day-to-day temple and family history efforts in the ward (see [8.2.4](8-elders-quorum.md#824-uniting-families-for-eternity) and [9.2.4](9-relief-society.md#924-uniting-families-for-eternity)).
+The elders quorum presidency leads these efforts for members of the elders quorum.
+The Relief Society presidency leads the efforts for members of the Relief Society.
+They work together to lead these efforts with the ward council, under the coordination of the bishop.

 These leaders have the following responsibilities:

 * Encourage individuals and families to learn the doctrine and blessings of temple and family history work.
 * Ensure that the doctrine and blessings of temple and family history work are taught at church.